Food & Water Watch: Food & Water Action

 Food & Water Action, originally Food & Water Action Fund, is the organization's political arm, and is classified as a 501(c)(4).
 It has endorsed candidates in a number of election races.

+Fluoridation Lawsuit

+In Food and Water Watch et. al. v.
+United States Environmental Protection Agency et. al., Judge Chen ruled that water fluoridation poses an “unreasonable risk of reduced IQ in children…a risk sufficient to require the EPA to engage with a regulatory response…One thing the EPA cannot do, however, in the face of this Court’s finding, is to ignore that risk.”